levavakian/cot-faith/docs/index.md

   <p>Oof, that's a lot worse.</p>

   <p>But it's hard to tell from just eyeballing it.
-Let's get a better idea by using a McNemar test to see if the difference is statistically significant.</p>
+Let's get a better idea by using a McNemar test to see if the difference is statistically significant.
+McNemar is a test specialized for paired trials, so we'll get a bit of extra power out of running multiple approaches against the same question.</p>

   <div id="mcnemar-viz-aime-para" style="flex: 1; min-width: 0;"></div>